A Comprehensive Guide to Types of Audio Connectors

 The XLR audio connector is used for many professional audio applications.
 The XLR connector was originally produced by Cannon and released as the Cannon X range.
 It underwent several revisions to the Cannon XL, and later Cannon XLR, which is why it became known as an XLR.
 The design of the XLR is a barrel of about 2cm diameter and features 3 to 7 pins for male connectors and holes for female connectors.
 They can also be known as Cannon leads, or mic leads.

 The 3-Pin XLR connector, like the one pictured above, is the most commonly used XLR configuration.
 3-Pin XLR is used for balanced audio to reduce the risk of interference or EMI noise, and they can also travel a long distance.
-For this reason, XLR connectors are preferred for mic cables, audio interfaces, monitor speakers, mixers, PA applications, and pro audio devices.
+Compared to TRS cables, XLR connectors are preferred for mic cables, audio interfaces, monitor speakers, mixers, PA applications, and pro audio devices.

 TOSLINK, short for Toshiba Link is an optical interface for digital audio signals.
 It was originally intended for use with Toshiba CD players but has grown over the years to be adopted by other manufacturers.
 TOSLINK is also known popularly as an Optical digital audio connector.
 The optical digital audio plug has one side squared while the opposite sides feature angled corners as you can see below.